puppetlabs/puppet-docs/source/pdk/pdk_install.md

 rspec-puppet-facts | Adds support for running rspec-puppet tests against the facts for your supported operating systems. puppetlabs_spec_helper | Provides classes, methods, and Rake tasks to help with spec testing Puppet code.

-PDK 1.0 is supported on: [TODO: update this table when support is finalized.
-These platforms are taken from [SDK-28](https://tickets.puppetlabs.com/browse/SDK-28) and describe the preliminary platform support goals.
-Due to the scoping constraints, the platforms may include as little as Red Hat, Ubuntu, OS X, and Windows only.]
+PDK 1.0 is supported on:

 | Operating system | Version(s) | Arch | PkgType |
 | ---------------- | ---------- | ---- | ------- |